-Common Causes of Becoming House Poor
+Common Causes Of Becoming House Poor

 Choosing to purchase a house that is simply too expensive is definitely the most common reason why you might become house poor, but there are of course countless other reasons as well.
 Let’s take a look at a few of the other reasons and how they can be solved or avoided.

 This goes hand in hand with purchasing a house that’s too expensive but it’s still an important point to make.
 When you apply for a mortgage you get approved for a certain amount of money but there is no rule that says you need to purchase a house that uses up your entire mortgage.
-If you have a steady job with a high income or are a two income family then chances are you’ll be approved for a large mortgage.
+If you have good credit, a steady job with a high income or are a two-income family then chances are you’ll be approved for a large mortgage.
 Just because the bank will give you the money doesn’t mean you need to spend it.

 Decide on a budget you can comfortably afford then look for a house that fits that budget.
 Purchasing a $500,000 house simply because your lending will give you $500,000 is not a good idea.